-

 Flexi-wage for self-employment

 Flexi-wage is one of the ways we're supporting more New Zealanders into work.
-We can help you start your own business and help with costs while you get started.
+We may be able to help you start your own business and help with costs while you get started.

 Who can get it

-To get Flexi-wage for self-employment there's criteria that you need to meet, and criteria your intended business needs to meet.
+To get Flexi-wage self-employment there's basic criteria you and your intended business need to meet.

 Criteria you need to meet: